energysistem/manuals/42762-Energy_Phone_Neo_2/en/26-declaration_of_conformity.md

-## <quick_guide> Declaration of Conformity
+## <quick_guide> Declaration of conformity

 ![Imagen1](http://static.energysistem.com/images/manuals/42762/576a9fff43474.jpg)

-Issuer’s name: Energy Sistem Technology, S.A. - CIF: A53107488
+Issuer’s name: Energy Sistem Technology, S.A.
+CIF: A53107488
-Address: C/ Calpe, 1 - 03509 Finestrat Alicante (Spain)
+Address:  C/ Calpe, 1 - 03509 Finestrat - Alicante (Spain)
 Tel: + 34 902 388 388  / + 34 966 813 257

-We declare under our own exclusive responsibility that the product
+We declare under our own exclusive responsibility that the product:

 Description: Smartphone
 Brand: Energy Sistem
 Model: Energy Phone Neo 2
 Manufacturer: Energy Sistem Technology, S.A.
-Manufacturing country: China
+Manufacturing Country:  China

 referred to in this declaration is in compliance with the essential norms and standards